felipelsguzman/mBot/README.md

     apiVersion: 'v2.8',
     verifyToken: process.env.VERIFY_TOKEN,
     pageToken: process.env.FB_PAGE_ACCESS_TOKEN,
-    endpoint: '/messenger-webhook'
+    endpoint: '/messenger-webhook',
+    appSecret: process.env.APP_SECRET
 }));
 ```

 ## mBot.init({}):
-Use this method to run mBot as an alternative way to the koajs middlware style.
+Use this function to run mBot as an alternative way to the koajs middlware style.

 Pass an object as parameter with messenger webhook configuration data: